rentacow/Police_Interrogation_Simulator/README.md

 <ul>
   <li>Uncanny, and often hilarious text-based gameplay.</li>
   <li>Fully dynamic dialogue.</li>
   <li>Inherent multilingual support.
-The detective speaks to you in whatever language you wish, just insist so, in that language.</li>
+The detective speaks to you in whatever language you do.</li>
  </ul>

 <h2>Contributions</h2>